sepehr-mortaheb/fMRI_preproc_SPM/README.md

-# An fMRI preprocessing pipelien
+# An fMRI preprocessing pipeline

 This is an automatic fMRI spatial preprocessing pipeline based on the [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) and [CAT12](https://neuro-jena.github.io/cat/) that can be used for both task-based and resting-state fMRI data.
 It consists of the following steps: